yabrira/data_innovation_workshop/exercise3.md

 # Configuring a downstream data consumer programmatically
 Now that we have a decoupled data collection the next step to make real use of Segment's service-nature.
 During the next steps, you will connect both Google Analaytics and Braze to your source.
+For this we will be using Segment's [Config API](https://reference.segmentapis.com/?version=latest#intro).
+The Config API is a set of REST APIs that enable you to programmatically manage Segment and by providing mechanisms that abstract API integrations in service-like fashion.

 [Google Analytics](https://analytics.google.com/analytics/web/) is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.
 It also is Segment's most enabled destination.